 Many of the best and most exciting learning experiences happen in research.
 Accordingly, students in neuroscience are strongly encouraged to pursue research independent research projects in some area of neuroscience under the supervision or sponsorship of Undergraduate Neuroscience Faculty.

-Due date: Proposal applications are due by 4:00 p.m. on the Friday of the first week of class
+Due date: Proposal applications are due by 4:00 p.m. on the Friday of the first full week of class

 Please plan ahead and consider completing and submitting your proposal before the end of the current semester, well before the due date.